vertica/VerticaPy/docs/source/user_guide_machine_learning_model_tracking.rst

     predictors = ["age", "fare", "pclass"]
     response = "survived"

-We then define a ``vExperiment`` object to track the candidate models.
+We then define a :py:func:`~verticapy.mlops.model_tracking.vExperiment` object to track the candidate models.
 To define the experiment object, specify the following parameters:

 - experiment_name: The name of the experiment.
 - test_relation: Relation or vDF to use to test the model.